Kiphire district

-Kiphire District (Pron:/ˈkɪfɑɪə/) is a district in the Indian state of Nagaland.
-At 1130 sqkm, the district is the tenth-most populous district of Nagaland and 625th most populous district in India with 74,004 inhabitants.
-The district is home to 3.74% population of Nagaland.
-The district headquarters is at Kiphire, 230 kilometres from state-capital Kohima.
-It is the fourth most backward district in India, according to the 2018 NITI Aayog rankings.
+Kiphire district (Pron:/ˈkɪfɑɪə/) is a district in the Indian state of Nagaland and the native home of the Sangtam Nagas.
+At 1130 sqkm, the district is the tenth-most populous district of Nagaland as of 2011.
+It was carved out of Tuensang district becoming a district in 2004 along with Longleng district.
+Headquartered at Kiphire town, the district is 230 kilometres from state-capital Kohima.

 History

-Kiphire district was carved out of Tuensang district in 2003.
-It became the eleventh district of Nagaland after it was carved out.
+Kiphire district was carved out of Tuensang district in 2003, becoming the eleventh district of Nagaland.
 An administrative headquarters at Kiphire was created on 16 June 1952 after surveys were done to open more administrative headquarters.
 The district was formally created in 2003 with 7 subdivisions, namely, Seyochung, Pungro, Amahator, Kiphire Sadar, Longmatra, Sitimi and Kiusam.
 Another subdivision, namely, Khongsa was carved out of Pungro subdivision taking the total number of subdivisions of Kiphire district to 8.
 The first Base Area Superintendent of the district was S.D.
 Lakhar.
 The district was earlier part of the Tuensang district which was under the NEFA.